nabeelbaghoor/Lexical-Analyser/README.md

 4 - The lexer will output these tokens on the console screen and will write its output to a  file called "output.txt" as well.
 <br />

-<b> Note: Don't worry.
-If the output.txt file is not already created, the lexer will create it. </b>
+<b> If the output.txt file is not already created, the lexer will create it. </b>